michieltjampens/dcafs/docs/taskmanager.md

 </retry>
 ```

-The order of the nodes can be chosen freely.
+The order and amount of sub nodes can be chosen freely.
 In the above example, the 'Cool down please' will be send
 every iteration.

 In the example below, it will only be send once and if the condition is met.
 In short, below waits for the temperature to reach above 30 before asking to cool it down.

 ```xml